CPR: A Critical Skill Set for Everyone

 These variations are designed to provide the correct balance of force and oxygen delivery based on the size and physiology of the victim.

-Learning CPR: It’s Easier Than You Think
+Learning to Perform CPR: It's Easier Than You Think

 CPR is a skill that anyone can learn, regardless of age or experience.
 It may seem intimidating at first, but CPR is not difficult, and once learned, it can be easily remembered.
 Many people hesitate to perform CPR because they fear they will do it incorrectly or hurt the victim.
 However, doing something is always better than doing nothing.
 CPR training provides the confidence and skills needed to act quickly and effectively in an emergency.
+Additionally, it teaches participants how to communicate effectively, which is crucial for coordinating with others and ensuring clear instructions during a crisis.

 • Practice: In a CPR class, you will practice chest compressions, rescue breaths, and AED use on mannequins, allowing you to gain confidence in your abilities.